 The Collaborative divorce process is voluntary and both parties must enter into a participation agreement agreeing to participate in settlement discussions with the help of the neutral third parties.

 In the event that the parties are unable to reach a settlement agreement, the collaborative divorce counsel will withdraw from the case allowing the parties to retain counsel to proceed with the litigation.

 In summary, the Collaborative Divorce Process will reduce the hard feelings between the parties, will help reduce the process time and will help reduce attorney’s fees and costs.

-For further information contact our office for a free consultation.
+For further information contact our office for a free initial consultation.